contactandyc/another-c-library/website/ebook/3-buffer/index.md

 }
 ```

-This method is used to append a formatted string to a buffer and probably one of the more complex functions in buffer.  vsnprintf returns the number of bytes needed to print a given string.
+This method is used to append a formatted string to a buffer and is probably one of the more complex functions in buffer.  vsnprintf returns the number of bytes needed to print a given string.
 Because the buffer has reserve memory, the leftover (or reserved) memory is frequently enough, and the buffer doesn't need to grow.
 I'll break it down afterward.
 ```c
 void buffer_appendvf(buffer_t *h, const char *fmt, va_list args) {
   va_list args_copy;